Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 ## Performance

-The Hyperbee compiler is consistently 8-30x faster than System Compiler and within 1.25-1.52x of FEC across all tiers — while producing correct IL for the sub-set of patterns that FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, etc.).
+The Hyperbee compiler is consistently 9-34x faster than System Compiler and within 1.11-1.47x of FEC across all tiers — while producing correct IL for the sub-set of patterns that FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, etc.).

-The TryCatch tier at 1.52x is the widest gap vs FEC, the result of enhanced try catch pattern handling.
-The Complex tier at ~30x faster than System Compiler is the standout — that's where the multi-pass IR architecture pays off vs the System compiler's heavyweight compilation pipeline.
+The Switch tier at 1.47x is the widest gap vs FEC, the result of enhanced switch pattern handling.
+The Complex tier at ~34x faster than System Compiler is the standout — that's where the multi-pass IR architecture pays off vs the System compiler's heavyweight compilation pipeline.

 ### Compilation Benchmarks